lando/lando/docs/config/backdrop.md

 You may need to override our [default Backdrop config](https://github.com/lando/lando/tree/master/plugins/lando-recipes/recipes/backdrop) with your own.

-If you do this you must use files that exists inside your applicaton and express them relative to your project root as below.
+If you do this, you must use files that exists inside your application and express them relative to your project root as shown below:

 Note that the default files may change based on how you set both `ssl` and `via`.
 Also note that the `vhosts` and `server` config will be either for `apache` or `nginx` depending on how you set `via`.
 We *highly recommend* you check out both the [apache](./apache.md#configuration) and [nginx](./nginx.md#configuration) if you plan to use a custom `vhosts` or `server` config.